SupraSummus/parglare/docs/lr_parsing.md

 From the point of view of arithmetic priorities, preferred solution is the last one but the parser don't know arithmetic rules.

-If you analyze this grammar using [pglr command](./pglr.md) you will see that the LR tables have Shift/Reduce conflicts as there is a state in which parser can't decide whether to shift or to reduce (we just saw that situation).
+If you analyze this grammar you will see that the LR tables have Shift/Reduce conflicts as there is a state in which parser can't decide whether to shift or to reduce (we just saw that situation).